danpeig/plutocalcdesigner-mcp/README.md

 ---

-## For End Users: Using Plutocalc Designer in your AI application
+## Using Plutocalc Designer from your AI platform

 ### Quick Start